pmikstacki/bsharp/docs/parser/overview.md

 3. **Recovery Mechanisms**: Ability to continue parsing after certain types of errors
 4. **User-Friendly Messages**: Clear, actionable error messages for developers

-This design makes the parser both robust for production compiler use and helpful for development and debugging.
-While the complete compiler backend is still under development, the parser provides a solid foundation for the full C# compilation pipeline that BSharp aims to deliver.
+This design makes the parser robust and helpful for development and debugging.
+Code generation/compilation is out of scope for now; the parser and analysis crates form the current focus of the toolkit.